Agentic Collectors

 Deploy collector

-Below is an example JSON configuration for a reference MCP server running locally.
+Below is an example JSON configuration for an example MCP server running locally.
 This client configuration works across different host environments, including desktop applications and custom agent code.

 {